 Emulators are totally safe and legal, they are just a system built to run on any 3rd party environment.
 Some of the emulators can steal your data so it is better to choose a popular and reputed emulation system.

 Which is the Best Emulator for Playing Games?

 Most people use Android emulators for running apps and playing games.
 The best Android emulators for playing games smoothly can be on Gameloop, Bluetstacks, Nox, and MEmu.

 Emulators are generally safe, they are built on Android Studio.
 The emulators are tested and just simulate the original system so they are safe to use.
 Though some emulators try to inject malicious scripts so it is better to avoid them.

 Conclusion: With the Android Emulators listed above you can run and play Android Apps and Games on your windows and/or Mac PC for Free.
 The responsiveness of the simulators depends on the hardware and software specifications of your computer system.
 If your PC is capable enough with the basic specification you are good to go.

-You can enjoy the games on your computer with the keyboard mapping and external gamepad support.
-And if you are the developer then its a treat to test the App at various mobile conditions.
+You can enjoy the games on your computer with keyboard mapping and external gamepad support.
+And if you are the developer then it’s a treat to test the App at various mobile conditions.